Matcha-IDE/matcha-ide.github.io/index.markdown

 ### How to install:

 - **From the JetBrains plugin Marketplace (recommended)**:
-Search "Matcha", "data safety label", or "privacy label" in your IDE, and you can find and install our plugin as shown in the following screenshot.
+Go to the Plugins settings in your Android Studio (Preferences -> Plugins), search "Matcha", and you can find and install our plugin as shown in the screenshot below.
 You can also download the plugin from the [JetBrains plugin page](https://plugins.jetbrains.com/plugin/20141-matcha).

 ![plugin installation screenshot](/assets/images/plugin_installation_screenshot.png)